pyeventsourcing/eventsourcing/README.md

 custom value object types, and also makes it possible to use different database schemas when developing a custom stored event repository.

+**Synchronous Publish-Subscribe Mechanism** — Entirely deterministic, with handlers called in the order they are registered, and with which calls to publish events do not return until all event subscribers have returned.

 **Worked Examples** — A simple worked example application, with example entity class, event sourced repository, and factory method (see below).
 Also included is a slightly more sophisticated version of the example application below.

+**Collections** — Event sourced collections, for modelling different kinds of multiplicity.

 ## Install